YMCA REOPENING INFORMATION

 Will YMCA staff be on hand to sanitize machines and weight equipment between each use?

 Yes.
 We have dedicated staff to sanitize equipment after use as well as ample amount of EPA-Registered disinfectant wipes and sanitizer available for wiping down equipment.
-We will also perform a deep clean of our branches each night.
+We also extend our cleaning and disinfecting after we close each day.

 How are you disinfecting the facility?